 Paula has acted for clients as lead counsel and advocate in a substantial number of high profile arbitrations.
 She has also been closely involved in several cases before the High Court in London, and has appeared before the Court of Appeal and House of Lords (now the Supreme Court).
 Her advocacy skills were formally recognised in 2014 when she was awarded the title of QC.

 Paula plays an active role in the international arbitration community.
-She was appointed vice president of the LCIA in 2015, sits on its board and has sat on the LCIA Court since 2012.
+She was appointed President of the LCIA in May 2019.
 She is also involved with the ICC, BIICL, IDRC, ASA, ILA, and the Energy Institute.
 She has served as an officer of the IBA Arbitration Committee and is included on the AAA's Energy Arbitrators List.

 Her expertise in international arbitration, the energy sector and Africa-related disputes is consistently recognised by local and global legal directories.
 According to Chambers & Partners, sources describe Paula as "brilliant" and the "most complete arbitration practitioner in London."